naoto0804/SynShadow/datasets/README.md

         - [Paper(CVPR2017)](https://openaccess.thecvf.com/content_cvpr_2017/papers/Qu_DeshadowNet_A_Multi-Context_CVPR_2017_paper.pdf)
         - Please contact [the authors](http://vision.sia.cn/our%20team/JiandongTian/JiandongTian.html) for getting the datasets.
         - [DHAN(AAAI2020)](https://arxiv.org/abs/1911.08718) is providing masks extracted from shadow and shadow-free image pairs at [here](https://uofmacau-my.sharepoint.com/:u:/g/personal/yb87432_umac_mo/EZ8CiIhNADlAkA4Fhim_QzgBfDeI7qdUrt6wv2EVxZSc2w?e=hZ0ruG)
+        - We found that the original train-test split of SRD is inappropriate since images coming from the identical background are both in the training and testing set.
+We re-split SRD so that there is no overlap of scenes in the two sets and removed near-duplicate images.
+The new split is called SRD+, and we provide `SRD+_train.txt` and `SRD+_test.txt` for list of the images for SRD+.
     - [GTAV](https://drive.google.com/file/d/1ktOXJmMQL_6U2J03mks3yWh6EMWKjUmu/view)
         - [Paper(CVPRW2019)](https://arxiv.org/abs/1811.06604)
         - [Project](https://github.com/acecreamu/angularGAN)